Updates, commentary, training and advice on immigration and asylum law

 Eligibility

-The only real eligibility requirements for the applicant are to apply for entry clearance (i.e. get a visa in advance) and have a valid certificate of sponsorship (CoS).
+The only real eligibility requirements for the applicant are to apply for entry clearance (i.e. get a visa in advance) and have a valid certificate of sponsorship.

-The CoS must confirm that they are being sponsored as a Seasonal Worker and contain details of the job and salary.
-This must be at least £10.42 an hour (see paragraph SAW 4.1).
-There are some caveats to this requirement for those in the poultry sector.
+The certificate of sponsorship must confirm that they are being sponsored as a seasonal worker and contain details of the job and salary.

 These minimum wage and working hours requirements have not always been included in the immigration rules, but they help to provide safety and security to workers, as the sector continues to try to battle exploitation.
 In February 2023, the National Farming Union Deputy President said that “[l]ooking after the people that come to work… is absolutely crucial and the additional guarantee of a minimum 32 hours per week will help give them confidence to travel to the UK”.

-The guidance adds that by assigning a CoS, the sponsor is confirming that the worker:
+The guidance adds that by assigning a certificate of sponsorship, the sponsor is confirming that the worker:

 • is at least 18 years old;